 The Spanish Studies Abroad Alumni Scholar Fund was developed in 2004 and designed to benefit returning students wishing to embark on an additional cross-cultural adventure with Spanish Studies Abroad.
 Spanish Studies now offers all alumni students a stipend to apply towards another Spanish Studies Abroad experience in Spain, Argentina, Puerto Rico, or Cuba.

 Study abroad does not have to be out of your reach financially.
 In fact, if you already receive financial aid most students are able to use part, if not all, of their financial aid for study abroad.
 Often, a “Contractual Agreement” or “Consortium Agreement” Form is completed by the college and Spanish Studies Abroad for purposes of applying financial aid to your study abroad program.
 You may contact us at [email protected] for further information and instructions regarding the transfer of financial aid.
 Your advisor or your financial aid officer can also assist you with this process.
 This must be done in advance of payment due dates.

 If you are going to receive financial aid after the payment deadline for your program at Spanish Studies Abroad, then you need to submit this form along with a signed consortium agreement to your Admissions Advisor.
 This form allows Spanish Studies to defer a portion of your program’s cost until your financial aid is processed and disbursed.
 Click on the button below, and then right click on the form to save it to your computer.

-Imagine you are going on the Barcelona Summer 2017 program which costs $5,000 and whose payment deadline is March 15th.
+Imagine you are going on the Summer program which costs $5,000 and whose payment deadline is April 15th.
 You are receiving $2,000 in scholarship funds, but these funds will only be disbursed to you on June 15th.